idvorkin/idvorkin.github.io/_posts/2018-01-14-software-leadership-roles.md

   - software engineering
 ---

 The line between a technical lead and architect (and product manager and engineering manager) is fuzzy and subjective.
-The best articulation of difference I've found is below copied from Quora.
-In this classification I like to run a team small enough that I have time to be both an engineering manager and software architect.
+The best articulation of the difference I've found is inlined Quora.
+In this classification I like to run a team small enough that I can be the engineering manager and step in as the software architect as required.

 Copied (with slight editing) from [Kartik Ayya's](https://www.quora.com/profile/Kartik-Ayya) excellent [answer](https://www.quora.com/What-are-the-key-differences-between-a-technical-architect-and-a-lead-software-engineer)

-### The four software leadership roles
+### Leads, Architects, and Multiple Managers

 A software organization needs to fill 4 leadership roles.
 These roles are often "physically implemented" by various degrees in different team members.